emilyeserven/emilyeserven.github.io/_posts/2016-09-30-js-problem.markdown

 }
 ```

 Another option was to edit the PHP file in the actual plugin.
-However, I couldn't find where to make the edit, and this method would require re-editing the hack in every time the plugin was updated.
+However, I couldn't find where to make the edit, and this solution would require re-editing the hack in every time the plugin was updated.

-Finally, the last option was to try using a plugin.
+Finally, the last option was to try using a different plugin on top of the currently existing one.
 The [WP Toolset](https://wp-types.com/) content template system is used insert information into a post, and usually it will override the rest of the content, regardless of any other settings.
 However, the problem plugin overrode the content template to the point that it stripped all the HTML out.

 With all those options exhausted, it was time to resort to JavaScript.

 ## The Plan

-I needed to write a function[^function] that would iterate[^nodelistrepeat] through a list[^JSselector] and replace the colons with empty spaces, either through a `replace()`[^JSreplace] method or a regular expression[^MOZregex].
+I needed to write a function[^function] that would iterate[^nodelistrepeat] through a list[^JSselector] and replace the colons with empty spaces, either through a `replace()`[^JSreplace] method[^method] or a regular expression[^MOZregex].
 I checked out regular expressions first (and did find a tool[^regex] to make sure I wrote a valid expression), but decided that just using `replace()` would be easier.

 ## Trial and Error 1: I Used a String Method on an Object